-As noted above a formal Monitoring and Evaluation Plan will be fully developed and undertaken during the early stages of the trial ETRO.
+A formal Monitoring and Evaluation Plan has been fully developed and undertaken during the trial ETRO.
 The results of this Plan will be shared, along with the representations received during the formal ETRO consultation period, at a future Committee when scheme retention may be considered.

-16. Sign off by Head of Service/ NHS Project Lead
+16. Sign off by Head of Service